What Expenses Can a Tradesperson Claim on Tax?

 - Business proportion of your home broadband if you use it for work

-- Any business-specific communication tools or software
+- Business-specific communication tools or software

 If your phone is used 70% for business and 30% personally, claim 70% of the bill.